 Much to Travel Mad Dad‘s delight Bruges is also very popular with beer lovers.
 It is possible to take a full beer tour, however if you are in Bruges with kids, that’s probably not viable.
 We opted for a well-reviewed beer tasting cafe called ‘t Brugsch Bieratelier.
 You can get a taste of three beers of your choice for 8 euros.
 Beware some are as strong as 8% so three is plenty for light weights!

-We stayed at Hotel Navarra just off the main square.
+There are plenty of charming and We stayed at Hotel Navarra just off the main square.
 It was in a great location with everything just steps away from the front door.
 The hotel is four stars and the family rooms are really big with plenty of space to park the buggy up or for a toddler to run around.
 I just loved the swimming pool in the basement.
 It was like a cave and was lit up with load of colourful lights.
 Having a swimming pool is always a big plus for us as it’s one of Esmé’s favourite activities.
 The hotel is set on a quiet street which makes for a good night sleep.
 The breakfast was perfect with an array of warm foods, croissants, fresh breads and fruits.
 The coffee was great and they were really accommodating and helpful with Esmé’s needs.

 We went on the Bruges-Ballooning tour on our first day with owner Christophe.
 What a way to kick off our weekend, it was truly amazing.
 We were picked up from our hotel and brought to our take-off spot.
 We all got involved with the process of making up the balloon.
 It was educational and enjoyable to say the least.
 They were really accommodating of Esmé on board providing her with a little platform so she was just tall enough to see over the edge.